 Balances: The distribution of power must be equal

-In the British Constitution the Parliament is the Supreme legislative authority.
-At the same time, it has full control over the Executive.
-The harmony between the Legislator and the (Executive) is secured through the Cabinet.
-The Cabinet is collectively responsible to the Parliament.
-The Prime Minister is the head of the party in majority and is the Chief Executive authority.
-He forms the Cabinet.
-The Legislature and the Executive are not quite separate and independent in England, so far as the Judiciary is concerned its independence has been secured by the Act for Settlement of 1701 which provides that the judges hold their office during good behaviour, and are liable to be removed on a presentation of addresses by both the Houses of Parliament.
-They enjoy complete immunity in regard to judicial acts.
+In the British Constitution, Parliament holds the supreme legislative authority.
+Simultaneously, it exercises complete control over the Executive.
+The coordination between the Legislature and the Executive is ensured through the Cabinet.
+The Cabinet is collectively accountable to Parliament.
+The Prime Minister, who is the head of the majority party, serves as the Chief Executive authority and forms the Cabinet.
+In England, the Legislature and the Executive are not entirely separate and independent, especially concerning the Judiciary.
+However, the independence of the Judiciary has been safeguarded by the Act for Settlement of 1701.
+This act stipulates that judges hold their office during good behavior and can be removed upon the presentation of addresses by both Houses of Parliament.
+Additionally, they have complete immunity in relation to their judicial acts.

 Position in India : Constitutional provisions.

-There are no separate provisions regarding the Doctrine Separation of Powers has been given our Constitution.
-But there are some directive principles are given in the constitution as in part-IV and Part- V and our constitution separating the judiciary from executive as, “the state shall take steps to separate judiciary from the executive the public services the state,” and except this there is no formal and dogmatic division powers.
-India, not only functional overlapping there but also the personal overlapping prevailing.
+The Constitution does not contain separate provisions explicitly outlining the Doctrine of Separation of Powers.
+However, some directive principles are outlined in the Constitution under Part IV and Part V. The Constitution mandates the separation of the judiciary from the executive, stating, “the state shall take steps to separate the judiciary from the executive in the public services of the state.”
+Aside from this directive, there is no formal and rigid division of powers.
+In India, not only is there functional overlap, but there is also prevailing personal overlap.

-Under Article-142 and Article-145 our constitution, the has the power declare void the laws passed legislature and actions taken the executive they violate any provision of the constitution law passed by legislature case executive actions.
-Even the power amend the constitution Parliament subject the scrutiny the Court.
-The Court can declare any amendment void changes the basic structure the constitution.[Keshavananda Bharti State Kerla, (1973) SCC 225, AIR 1973 SC 1461.) many cases courts have issued directions for the Parliament make policies.
+Under Article 142 and Article 145 of our constitution, the court has the power to declare void any laws passed by the legislature and actions taken by the executive if they violate any provision of the constitution or laws passed by the legislature, or in the case of executive actions.
+Additionally, the court has the power to amend the constitution subject to scrutiny by the Court.
+The Court can declare any amendment void if it changes the basic structure of the constitution (Keshavananda Bharti State of Kerala, (1973) SCC 225, AIR 1973 SC 1461).
+In many cases, courts have issued directions to Parliament to create policies.

-The President India who the supreme executive authority India exercise law making power form ordinance making power under Article-123, also the Judicial powers under Article-103(1) and the consulting power the India under Article-143 and also the pardoning po Article The executive also affecting functioning the judiciary making appointments to the office of Chief Justice of India and other judges.
+The President of India, as the supreme executive authority in India, exercises the law-making power through the ordinance-making power under Article 123.
+Additionally, the President holds judicial powers under Article 103(1), consulting power under Article 143, and the pardoning power under Article (not specified in the provided text).
+The executive also impacts the functioning of the judiciary by making appointments to the office of the Chief Justice of India and other judges.

-The Council of Minister is selected from the legislature and this Council is responsible for the legislature.
-The legislature exercising judicial powers in cases of breach of its privileges, impeachment of President under Article-61 and removal of judges.
-The legislative body has the punitive powers under Art 105(3).
+The Council of Ministers is selected from the legislature and is accountable to the legislature.
+The legislature holds judicial powers in cases of breaching its privileges, the impeachment of the President under Article 61, and the removal of judges.
+Additionally, the legislative body possesses punitive powers under Article 105(3).

-In State of Bihar v.
-Bihar Distillery Ltd., (AIR 1997 SC 1511) the Supreme Court has held that the judiciary must recognize the fundamental nature and importance of the legislature process and must accord due regard and deference to it.
-The Legislative and Executive are also expected to show due regard and deference to the judiciary.
-The Constitution of India recognizes and gives effect to the concept of equality between the three organs of the Government.
-The concept of checks and balance is inherent in the scheme.
+In the case of State of Bihar v.
+Bihar Distillery Ltd., (AIR 1997 SC 1511), the Supreme Court held that the judiciary must recognize the fundamental nature and importance of the legislative process and accord due regard and deference to it.
+Similarly, the Legislative and Executive branches are also expected to show due respect and deference to the judiciary.
+The Constitution of India acknowledges and enforces the concept of equality among the three branches of government.
+The idea of checks and balances is inherent in this system.